darkmatter08/darkmatter08.github.io/pages/blog-rfms.md

 The opportunity is motivated by three major observations:

-1. Simulation allows for training data generation, key to improving model performance
+1. Simulation allows for training data generation, key to improving model performance.

 2. Simulation allows for the design and evaluation of new robots and models.